James Street Plaza, Hamilton

 We worked with local historian Ruth Cotton, author of Hidden Hamilton, and the Newcastle Museum to develop artworks for the renewed plaza that further celebrate Hamilton's history.

-We also worked with the University of Newcastle to develop an interactive lighting display to light up the space at night and to celebrate Hamilton's rich history and character.
-After we asked the community to vote on their favourite, the "Microcosmic Mosaic" concept was developed into a full-length animation.
-We will launch the lighting display in the coming months as COVID-19 restrictions ease.
+We also worked with the University of Newcastle's FASTLab to develop an interactive lighting display to light up the space at night and to celebrate Hamilton's rich history and character.
+After we asked the community to vote on their favourite, the "Microcosmic Mosaic" concept was developed into a full-length animation which will play every evening, lighting up the plaza with colour and movement.

 At Council's meeting of 27 February 2018 it was resolved to develop a James Street Plaza Masterplan in consultation with Hamilton Business Improvement Association (BIA).